Contents

 - The RLHF signal from the same labs and often the same annotators.

-- The house preferences of the lab — what constitutes "good writing," "safe refusal," "proper hedging."
+- The house preferences of the lab — what counts as "good writing," "safe refusal," "proper hedging."

-The real fix is a model from a different lab, trained on a different corpus, with different RLHF pipelines.
+The real fix is a model from a different lab, trained on a different corpus, with a different RLHF pipeline.
 Different labs get different things wrong.
 That's the whole value.

 What this means for daily AI coding

-Most AI coding workflows today contain a latent DoT loop.
+Most AI coding workflows contain a hidden DoT loop.
 You ask a model to write code.
 The model writes it.
-You ask it to review it, or you accept it and later ask the same model to debug it when something breaks.
-Every step of that loop is the same distribution reviewing its own output.
+You ask the same model to review it — or you ship it and later ask the same model to debug it when something breaks.
+Every step is the same distribution reviewing its own output.

 The symptom is familiar.
-The model confidently approves a diff.
+The model approves the diff.
 The bug ships.
-You return to the model with the bug report.
-It confidently proposes a fix that changes the wrong thing.
+You come back with the bug report.
+The model confidently proposes a fix that changes the wrong thing.
 You iterate for forty minutes.
-Eventually you paste the code into a different tool and a different model sees the issue in thirty seconds.
+Eventually you paste the code into a different tool, a different model reads it, and the issue is obvious in thirty seconds.

-That second model was not smarter.
+That second model wasn't smarter.
 It was drawing from a different distribution.
-That is the only thing it had over the first one, and it was sufficient.
+That's the only thing it had on the first one, and it was enough.

 DoT is not an edge case.
-It is the default outcome of any workflow where a single model writes, reviews, and debugs its own code.
-If you are using AI to help you ship, you are running this loop.
+It's the default outcome of any workflow where one model writes, reviews, and debugs its own code.
+If you ship with AI, you are running this loop.
 Knowing it exists is the first step to getting out of it.

 The fix is structural, not prompt-level

-Prompts cannot fix DoT.
-You can tell a model to be more critical, to reconsider, to think step by step, to imagine it's a senior engineer — none of it introduces new information.
-It rearranges the model's existing probability mass.
+Prompts can't fix DoT.
+You can tell a model to be more critical, to reconsider, to think step by step, to imagine it's a senior engineer.
+None of that introduces new information.
+It just rearranges the model's existing probability mass.

-The structural fix is independent models.
-Not bigger models, not better-prompted models, not fine-tuned reviewer models.
-Models from different labs with different training corpora reviewing the same code, then surfacing disagreement.
+The fix is independent models.
+Not bigger models.
+Not better-prompted models.
+Not fine-tuned reviewer models.
+Models from different labs with different training data, reviewing the same code, and surfacing disagreement.

 None of this is exotic.
-It is the straightforward implementation of what the MAD paper argued for in 2023.
+It is the straightforward version of what the MAD paper argued for in 2023.
 The research is settled.
-The remaining question is how much friction you're willing to tolerate on the way to using it.
+The only open question is how much friction you'll put up with on the way to using it.
 Download Joint Chiefs or read the MCP setup guide to drop it into any MCP-aware host.

 Key takeaways

 - The cause is structural.
-Self-review is a second draw from the same distribution; it cannot reach information the model was not trained on.
+Self-review is a second draw from the same distribution.
+It can't reach information the model was never trained on.

 - Sibling models from the same lab share most of their blind spots.
-They are a weak substitute for genuine independence.
+A weak substitute for real independence.

-- Most AI coding workflows today contain a DoT loop by default — the same model writes, reviews, and debugs.
+- Most AI coding workflows today contain a DoT loop by default.
+One model writes, reviews, and debugs.

-- The fix is a second independent model, not a better prompt.
-Prompts cannot generate information the model does not have.
+- The fix is a second independent model.
+Not a better prompt.
+Prompts can't generate information the model doesn't have.

 Frequently asked questions